linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/05 Forward Futures Prices.md

 In this section we consider a forward contract on an investment asset that will provide a perfectly predictable cash income to the holder.
 Examples are stocks paying known dividends and coupon-bearing bonds.
 We adopt the same approach as in the previous section.
 We first look at a numerical example and then review the formal arguments.

-Consider a forward contract to purchase a coupon-bearing bond whose current price is  $900.
+Consider a forward contract to purchase a coupon-bearing bond whose current price is  \$900.
 We will suppose that the forward contract matures in 9 months.
-We will also suppose that a coupon payment of$ 40 is expected on the bond after 4 months.
+We will also suppose that a coupon payment of\$ 40 is expected on the bond after 4 months.
 We assume that the 4-month and 9-month risk-free interest rates (continuously compounded) are, respectively, 3\% and 4\% per annum.

-Suppose first that the forward price is relatively high at $910.
-An arbitrageur can borrow $900 to buy the bond and enter into the forward contract to sell the bond for $910.
-The coupon payment has a present value of 40e-0.03×4/12 = $39.60.
+Suppose first that the forward price is relatively high at \$910.
+An arbitrageur can borrow \$900 to buy the bond and enter into the forward contract to sell the bond for \$910.
+The coupon payment has a present value of 40e-0.03×4/12 = \$39.60.
 Of the $900, $39.60 is therefore borrowed at 3\% per annum for 4 months so that it can be repaid with the coupon payment.
-The remaining $860.40 is borrowed at 4\% per annum for 9 months.
-The amount owing at the end of the 9-month period is 860.40e^0.04×0.75 = $886.60.
+The remaining \$860.40 is borrowed at 4\% per annum for 9 months.
+The amount owing at the end of the 9-month period is 860.40e^0.04×0.75 = \$886.60.
 A sum of 910 is received for the bond under the terms of the forward contract.
 The arbitrageur therefore makes a net profit of

 $$